huss-mo/terminal-command/README.md

 - **LLM Integration**: It queries the configured LLM provider (e.g., OpenAI or LiteLLM) to generate terminal commands based on natural language input.
 - **Configurable Endpoints and Models**: Endpoints are configurable via `config.yaml`.
 OpenAI-like endpoints are supported (ex.
 LiteLLM)
 - **Suspicious Command Detection**: Utilizes both local substring checks and an LLM-based detection method to flag potentially dangerous commands.
 The list of suspicious substrings and the LLM detection prompt are configurable in `config.yaml`.
-- **Optional Command Execution**: The tool can either print the generated command or execute it automatically using the `--execute` (or `-e`) flag.
+- **Optional Command Execution**: The tool can either print the generated command or execute it automatically using the `--execute` (or `-e`) flag (Suspicious commands are not automatically executed even with the -e flag).

 ## Demo

 <img src="./_assets/example.gif" alt="tc command demonstration" width="760">

 ## Installation

-First, copy config.yaml from _templates directory to the root directory of the project and set the API key for the required provider.
-Then:

 For **Linux/macOS**, run:
 ```bash